Race Day Registration and Start

-Paddlers and Landcrew are required to make declarations, these are usually available to be made on-line at registration.canoclassic.asn.au - Copies may also be printed for signing and presenting at registration.
+Paddlers and Landcrew are required to make declarations, these are usually available to be made on-line at registration.canoclassic.asn.au - Copies are available for printing and signing from

-Your registration paperwork must be stamped as meeting registration and sponsorship requirements before you receive your canoe number.
-This is attached to your craft at scrutineering after registration is complete.
+Your registration paperwork must be presented to receive your canoe number.
+This is attached to your craft at scrutineering.

 Sponsorship requirements must be met by all paddlers in the craft before the Canoe Registration Card can be stamped.
-A $250 minimum ($150 for junior paddlers and full-time students under 25 years of age) donation must be paid (if possible online at registration.canoeclassic.asn.au) by each paddler before starting.
-There will be facilities to pay on the day either by credit card or cash.
+A $250 minimum ($100 for junior paddlers) donation must be paid online at registration.canoeclassic.asn.au) by each paddler before starting.

 If you are being sponsored and have not received this money yet, then you will need to pay from your own pocket.
 After the Hawkesbury Canoe Classic, funds can then be collected from donors and your prepayment reimbursed.